avoccado/avoccado-firmware-avr/README.md

 - Atmel AtMega 644, Arduino compatible.
 Should also fit on a 328/32U2, Arduino UNO, etc.
 - Nordic Semiconductors NRF24L01+
-- Capacitive touch sensing with galvanic isolation (up to 8 inputs)
+- capacitive touch input
 - Analog Devices ADXL345 accelerometer (less accurate, without yaw control)
 - InvenSense MPU6050 6-DOF gyroscope/accelerometer (more accurate, with yaw control, but also higher power consumption when gyro active)
 - World Semi WS2812b RGB-LED for visual feedback and glow-in-the-dark feature.
 - Maxim MAX1555 LiPo/LiIo Charger,
 - 1sXp 18650 LiCoO2 cells

-[1] The first prototype was a wooden cube which contained all the **Avoccado** electronics.
-However the encasing may be arbitrary and not cubical at all, thus switchcube is now deprecated.
-C3POW was the working title for the pre-alpha version.
+The first prototype was a wooden cube which contained all the **Avoccado°** electronics.
+However the encasing may be arbitrary and not cubical at all.
+C3POW was the working title until this project changed to Avoccado°.